OktopUSP/oktopus/README.md

 Oktopus deployment in <u><b>Kubernetes</b></u> still is in beta phase: <a href="https://github.com/OktopUSP/oktopus/blob/main/deploy/kubernetes/README.md"> Instructions for Kubernetes deployment</a><p></p>
         UI will open at port 3000:
         <img src="https://github.com/OktopUSP/oktopus/assets/83298718/65f7c5b9-c08d-479a-8a13-fdfc634b5ca2"/>
+<h2>Agent</h2>

+Agent is a piece of software taht runs on the CPE or IoT device and is responsable for connecting it to the Controller (Oktopus) through CWMP and/or USP.

 </li>
     <li>